24 hrs in Johannesburg

 Johannesburg is a vibrant City which was founded in 1886 during the gold rush, evidence of this can still be seen in the mine dumps that surround the Southern part of the City.
 For first time visitors there can be a lot to see and for regular visitors, there are always new places to add to a growing list.

-There are many ways to get round the City depending on which part of the City you are staying you can make your choice between, catching a metered taxi, a mini bus, a metro bus, the Gautrain or an Uber.
+There are many ways to get around the City depending on which part of the City you are staying you can make your choice between, catching a metered taxi, a minibus, a metro bus, the Gautrain or an Uber.

-Probably the easiest way to get around the City is on the Red Bus– you can take the Red Bus which departs every 30 minutes starting from 9:00am – there are several interesting places where you can drop off and wander about.
-One of those places is the:
+Probably the easiest way to get around the City is on the Red Bus– you can take the Red Bus which departs every 30 minutes starting from 9:00 am – there are several interesting places where you can drop off and wander about.
+One of those places is the Carlton Centre

 Known as the Top of Africa the Carlton Centre is the tallest building in Africa and has been since its completion in 1973.
-Here you can have a 360 degree view of the City and have clear idea of how the city has evolved.
+Here you can have a 360-degree view of the City and have a clear idea of how the city has evolved.

-Depending on the day of the week you may want to might want to visit Neighbourgoods Market in Braamfontein open on Saturday or Market on Main open on Sundays.
+Depending on the day of the week you may want to might want to visit Neighbourgoods Market situated in Braamfontein open on Saturdays or Market on Main open on Sundays.
 Anyone who considers themselves a foodie will love the gourmet food, craft beers and cocktails on offer at these two popular markets.

 Evening – Night

 As the day starts to wind down you can take the Gautrain to Sandton City and Nelson Mandela Square – there are several shops in the mall as well as Restaurants.
-Further North is Montecasino probably one of the most fascinating places in the Johannesburg because of the Tuscan village design.
-With three hotels on the property, a variety of boutique shops, several restaurants, a theatre, and a Casino, you can spend hours in this place.
+Further North is Montecasino with three hotels on the property, a variety of boutique shops, several restaurants, a theater, and a Casino, you can spend hours in this place.